vachelch/digital-image-processing/README.md

 # Digital Image Processing
 ## Description
-A C++ realization of varieties of image processing functions, including: image enhancement, edge detection, morphology processing etc. More contents will be obtained and code style is under revising.
+C++ realization of varieties of image processing functions, including: image enhancement, edge detection, morphology processing etc. More contents will be obtained and code style is under revising.

 ## What this repo incldue, currently?
 You can find all APIs in the header `Utils.h`

-### Image IO:
+#### Image IO:
 ```ascii
 * Read Image (gray level)
 * Write Image (gray level)